cavenator/letsgather/README.md

 * Not everything has tests.
 There is sufficient test coverage on the business logic regarding users and events and the basic authentication/authorization.
 * Qunit tests for the Javascript code should be created.
 * The code used for the email templates are duplicated for all templates.
 I couldn't get the premailer gem to work for this.
-* The guest views should be converted into a single page app.
+* The guest RSVP page should be converted into a single page app.
+Look at the screen mockups under the public/LET'S GATHER V6&7 and look at the invite_v06.html

 Wishlist of user enhancements
 =========================================================================